LaurenAStrong/SQL/README.md

 where avg_price > national_average
 ```

 Second, we are tasked with finding which worker has the highest salary.
-We could use ORDER DESC and LIMIT 1, but use the DENSE_RANK() function here since if there is a tie for the highest salary among more than 1 employee, we will get the full list of ties, whereas we wouldn’t be able to do so had we not used a window function such as DENSE_RANK() In total, in this query, we use a CTE to join two tables and perform a ranking with the window function, and then select the ranking that is equal to the highest rank of 1.
+We could use `ORDER DESC` and `LIMIT 1`, but use the `DENSE_RANK()` function here since if there is a tie for the highest salary among more than 1 employee, we will get the full list of ties, whereas we wouldn’t be able to do so had we not used a window function such as `DENSE_RANK()` In total, in this query, we use a CTE to join two tables and perform a ranking with the window function, and then select the ranking that is equal to the highest rank of 1.

 ```sql
 WITH Ranking AS (